Collateral options for ABL: What’s eligible, what’s not?

 4. Real estate

 “The higher an asset is in the ranking, the more liquid it is,” Slavik explains.
 “Ideal collateral are accounts receivable or inventory that’s easily valued and monetized.
 These include commodities such as metal, lumber, food, fuel or oil.
-Generally, the faster that the asset turns, the more attractive it is as collateral.”
+Generally, the faster the asset's turnover, the more attractive it is as collateral.”

 Conversely, ineligible assets are usually those with lower value or those that may be subject to material shifts in consumer trends.
 For example, a wholesaler of shingles is considered stable because the size, look, construction and volume of inventory isn’t likely to experience material year-to-year changes.
 This stability isn’t the same for a wholesaler of apparel or technology-based products.
 Both examples are subject to potential obsolescence due to changes in demand trends and product mix.